Faculty Guides – Poll Everywhere

 Suggesting wording on use of Poll Everywhere:

-“You must have a wifi enabled device to be able to use Poll Everywhere in this class, which is a required part of the course.
+“You must have a Wi-Fi enabled device to be able to use Poll Everywhere in this class, which is a required part of the course.
 This can be a laptop computer, tablet, or smartphone.
 If you do not have such a device, you will need to have one every time you attend this class, and you have several options.
-The simplest option may be to buy an inexpensive tablet, such as an Amazon Fire (formerly known as Kindle Fire), which is just under $50, or you can use a (unactivated) wifi-only smart phone, which can also be purchased for as low as $20 or $30.
+The simplest option may be to buy an inexpensive tablet, such as an Amazon Fire (formerly known as Kindle Fire), which is just under $50, or you can use a (inactivated) Wi-Fi-only smart phone, which can also be purchased for as low as $20 or $30.
 Another option includes checking out a laptop or tablet from the library on a daily basis, but this method is not completely reliable, since availability is not always guaranteed.”

 Suggested wording regarding student academic integrity when using Poll Everywhere:

-Can I take attendance using Poll Everywhere?
+Can I Take Attendance using Poll Everywhere?

 Faculty can use TeX or LaTeX to add formulas or equations in the poll question title or the answer choices.
 Just start typing your question or answer choice and when you want to enter an equation, type $$ your equation $$ and the rest of your question.
-PollEverywhere will translate it to mathspeak right then and there with a preview.
-See further information on adding math symbols to polling questions.
+Poll Everywhere will translate it to the appropriate equation and show you a preview.
+See further information on adding math symbols or scientific equations to polling questions.